Mobile App | Research, Strategy, UX/UI

 for Managing Thermostats Remotely

-My Role: UX Researcher & UX Designer
+My Role: Lead UX Researcher & UX Designer

 Client: HVAC Company